LartTyler/mhdb-wilds-data/README.md

 object?
 Something like that?
 Regardless, I'm like 99% certain we can ignore the first definition in every `.user.3` file.

+The rarity field (usually `_Rare`) in each file makes _absolultely no sense_.
+The value in the files seems to be counting _down_ from 18, with an in-game rarity value of "1" corresponding to an in-file value of "18".
+I feel like I must be missing something here, but for now I'm just going to "convert" it to the in-game value by subtracting the in-file value from 19.
+This feels so hacky, and like it's going to bite me in the ass at some point.

 ## Decorations (Accessories)
 ### Data Files
 - `natives/STM/GameDesign/Common/Equip/AccessoryData.user.3`